-Corporate Wellness: A cash cow waiting to be milked
+Corporate wellness: A cash cow waiting to be milked

 The global corporate wellness market has been experiencing a robust growth since the last few years.
 It is currently worth over USD 40 billion and growing at the rate of 16 percent to 17 percent per annum.
 Driven by factors such as increasing sedentary lifestyles, chronic diseases, mental and physical stress, and lack of exercise, an increasing number of organizations are leveraging corporate wellness programs to help employees maintain good health.
 These programs include gym services within the premises of the company, free health check-ups, healthy snacks, health clubs, and so on.